EnricoBilla/yaus/README.md

 ## Why did you make one, tho?
 Why not?

-## Seriously, why did you made one?
+## Seriously, why did you make one?
 Cause I needed a project to try Node.js, Vue.js, MongoDB since I've never used them.